JackStouffer/simple-static-site/README.md

 A simple, cross platform, static site generator for markdown based content.

-I need something that
+I need something that is

+* Stable.
+    * I can't STAND coming back to a project and having to redo all of the node dependencies.
+I just need it TO WORK.
+This is just a project that MAKES HTML.
 * Takes Markdown and generates static HTML from given HTML templates
 * Cross platform
+* UTF-8 first
 * Easy to use across projects
-* Stable.
-I can't STAND coming back to a project and having to redo all of the node dependencies anymore.
-I just need it TO WORK EVERY TIME WITHOUT THINKING

 ### Caveats